Shailiparikh16/Airline-Price-Prediction/README.md

 \- R² ≈ 0.969

-All experiment results will be saved in: experiments/results.csv

 📊 Results

-All experiment logs are saved in:
+\ All experiment logs are saved in: _experiments/results.csv_

-experiments/results.csv

-This file contains:
+\This file contains:

-Timestamp of each run
+\-Timestamp of each run

-Model type and parameters
+\-Model type and parameters

-Whether log-transform was applied
+\-Whether log-transform was applied

-Evaluation metrics (MAE, MSE, R²)
+\-Evaluation metrics (MAE, MSE, R²)

 👉 If you only want to check results without downloading the dataset or running the pipeline, simply open experiments/results.csv.

-\## 🚀 How to Run
+\ 🚀 How to Run

 1\.
 Clone the repository: